mullholland/ansible-role-atom/README.md

 The minimum version of Ansible required is 2.10, tests have been done to:

--   The previous version.
+-   The last 2 versions.
 -   The current version.
--   The development version.